tryton/tryton/modules/account/doc/usage/process.inc.rst

 The `Reconcile Accounts <wizard-account.reconcile>` wizard is used to manually run this account reconciliation.

+You may want to define some :guilabel:`Reconcile Move Lines Automatically` `scheduled tasks <trytond:model-ir.cron>` to automate the reconciliation.

 .. note::

    Some other processes in Tryton will automatically reconcile account move